 General Considerations Prior to the Purchasing a Fruit Tree:

-Buy your tree from a reputable source, choosing a cultivar that is proven successful in this region.
 All fruiting trees require sunlight, ample space and good soil conditions.
 Most apple, European pear, plum and sweet cherry cultivars are not self-fertile – to produce the best fruit results, two different cultivars should be planted within 100 ft. of each other.
 This means that you will need two trees and ample space for both.
 Most peach, nectarine, apricot, sour cherry, and Asian pear are self-fertile and will therefore not require a second tree for fruit production, although some cultivars will produce more fruit with a companion tree.
 Feel free to consult our staff for guidance.

 Space and Size